 Foam Cutting Tools

-Working from most useful and complex to easiest and most simple, here are the tools we recommend for custom-cutting foam cushions.
+When you’re cutting cushion foam, there are a few types of tools you can use.
+Working from the most useful and complex to the easiest and most simple, here are the tools we recommend for custom-cutting foam cushions.

 #1.
 Foam Saw Cutter and Blade

-Foam saws are made specifically for the purpose of cutting foam.
-They are especially useful for very thick foam, making cushions with complicated or beveled edges, or for more complex cuts.
-They come with a sharp, serrated blade with an extra-long length for making deep cuts.
+Foam saws and blades are made specifically to cut foam.
+They are especially useful for very thick foam, more complex cuts and making cushions with complicated or beveled edges.
+Foam-cutting saws come with a sharp, serrated blade that is extra-long for making deep cuts.
 The teeth are angled on the side to prevent skidding when cutting through the foam.
 This is essential when working with dense foam.
 Though it can be used successfully on softer foams without teeth, the saw blade is staggered and requires a steady hand and good eye coordination.
-Our partner, Upholster.com, sells foam saws as well as replacement blades.
+Our partner Upholster.com sells foam saws as well as replacement blades.

 foam carving knife with cerated edges